 In connection with our acquisition of ChannelHealth in January 2001, we entered into a stock rights and restrictions agreement with IDX, which is one of our significant stockholders.
-IDX owned approximately 17.3% of our common stock at December 31, 2005 (approximately 13.7% after giving effect to this offering and the A4 Acquisition).
+IDX owned approximately 17.3% of our common stock at December 31, 2005 (approximately 12.4% after giving effect to this offering, the IDX stock repurchase and the A4 Acquisition).
+See "Prospectus Supplement Summary-Recent Developments-IDX Stock Repurchase."